 Courses include experiential learning opportunities such as field studies to guest lectures, flipped classrooms, practicums, real-life case studies, student research labs, simulation exercises, skill-building workshops, studios, projects with professional critiques, presentations, and showcases.

 Many courses focus on contemporary burning issues; terrorism, migration, economic turmoil, climate change, human rights, and other current topics inspire discussions in the classroom.

-The DIS Copenhagen program appeals to students from a wide range of disciplines including Psychology, NBB, Environmental Sciences, English, and Political Science.
+The DIS Copenhagen program appeals to students from a wide range of disciplines including Anthropology, Psychology, Biology, NBB, Environmental Sciences, Sociology, and Political Science.

 The commute to class often includes being surrounded by a network of walking streets, canals lined with colorful houses, public gardens with castles, and spires dotting the skyline.

 Copenhagen matches 16th-century architecture with modern and inventive urban spaces – well-planned bike lanes, harbor baths, skate parks, food markets, and more.